Your cookie preferences

 Speed options

-Plusnet is mainly known for its superfast fibre speeds, which don’t usually go faster than 66Mbps.
-But it recently unveiled its first ultrafast full fibre packages, so its potential speeds are now a lot faster.
+Plusnet was mainly known for its superfast fibre speeds, which don’t usually go faster than 66Mbps.
+But in 2022 it unveiled its first ultrafast full fibre packages, so its potential speeds are now a lot faster.

 Plusnet’s range of broadband deals offers the following average download speeds: